Knee arthritis: Systemic lupus erythematosus

 Arthritis is a common symptom of SLE.
 Arthritis is often symmetric and more often involves small joints.
 Though almost any joint may be affected, the knees and joints of the hands are most often involved in SLE.
 In larger joints (including the knee), avascular necrosis is a possible complication, leading to further pain and disability.

 Reactive arthritis

 Reactive arthritis often presents with lower limb oligoarthritis, including that of the knee.

 Gout

 Arthritis of a single joint of the lower extremities with rapid onset is highly suggestive of gouty arthritis.
-The knee may sometimes be affected.
-In cases of gouty arthritis of the knee, skin symptoms occur less often, however pain and swelling may be particularly intense.
+The knee may be affected.
+In cases of gouty arthritis of the knee, skin symptoms occur less often, but pain and swelling may be particularly intense.

 Rheumatoid arthritis

 RA most often first manifests as inflammation of particular finger or toe joints, however, pain and swelling of larger joints, including the knees, may also be the first sign.

 Diagnosis

 Osteoarthritis of the knee

 Diagnosis of knee osteoarthritis often entails a physical examination, assessment of symptoms and the patient's medical history, but may also involve medical imaging and blood tests.
 Persistent knee pain, limited morning stiffness and reduced function, crepitus, restricted movement, and bony enlargement appear to be the most useful indications of knee osteoarthritis for diagnosis.

-Standardized medical questionnaires like the Knee injury and Osteoarthritis Outcome Score (KOOS) and short form KOOS JR. or the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) can also be used to diagnose and monitor progression of knee osteoarthritis.
+Standardized medical questionnaires like the Knee injury and Osteoarthritis Outcome Score (KOOS) or the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) can also be used to diagnose and monitor progression of knee osteoarthritis.